atlas-runtime/atlas-guides/README.md

 ![](https://raw.githubusercontent.com/dkarnikis/rpi_atlas_tutorial/main/raspi.jpg)
 5. Select the Option: `1 System Options` and press enter.
 Then select `S1 Wireless LAN` and press enter.
-A new window will pop up with countries. `Do select your country` and press enter
+A new window will pop up with countries. `Do select your country` and press enter.
-Then the SSID of your WiFI will be asked. `Insert the correct name` and press enter
+Then the SSID of your WiFI will be asked. `Insert the correct name` and press enter.
 ![](https://raw.githubusercontent.com/dkarnikis/rpi_atlas_tutorial/main/ssid.png)
 Then the password for the WiFi will be asked. `Insert the correct password` and press enter.
 ![](https://raw.githubusercontent.com/dkarnikis/rpi_atlas_tutorial/main/pass.jpg)